Early Introduction of Complementary Foods

 One may determine the grams of protein by using the specification on the nutrition label of the grams of protein in a particular serving size of the food, and utilizing this measurement to calculate the goal dose of 2 grams.
 For the case of nut butters and sesame tahini, a little more than 2 teaspoons may be the target.
 In the case of egg, about 1/3 of a large egg may be the target.
 For fish and shellfish, in general, the serving size is about the size of the palm of a child’s hand; however, 2 grams is also the goal.

 There are many factors to take into account when deciding what foods parents should introduce to their children, and when each food should be introduced.
+While peanut has historically been the primary focus of food allergy prevention guidance, current consensus recommendations support the introduction of both peanut and egg around 6 months of age, but not before 4 months, as well as the introduction of other allergenic foods as part of a diverse infant diet.
 Because there are no official guidelines for most foods, it is important to utilize a shared decision-making process with the family and take into account preferences they may have.
 This allows for the personalized application of recommendations based on the most current and promising research.
+Practical implementation should also take into account cultural feeding patterns, food accessibility, and the foods routinely consumed within the household (11).
+Helping families normalize the routine inclusion of allergenic foods as part of complementary feeding may help reduce delays in introduction.
 See Shared Decision Making for the Allergist for the full study (3).

 Gut vs. Skin: The Dual-Exposure Hypothesis